cesanta/v7/README.md

 V7 is a C/C++ library that implements Javascript engine.
 It is intended to be embedded into other programs to allow scripting and configuration, but also it could be used as stand-alone JS interpreter in scripts.
-Small size and simplicity are V7's main design driving factors.
+Small size and simplicity are V7's main design goals.

 ## Features
 - Small footprint, under 100 kilobytes of compiled x86 code